luau-lang/site/_pages/typecheck.md

 ## Type functions

 Type functions are functions that operate on types instead of runtime values.
-They can use the [types](library#types-library) library transform existing types or create new ones.
+They can use the [types](library#types-library) library to transform existing types or create new ones.

 Many common type functions are available through the community [TypeForge](https://github.com/cameronpcampbell/typeforge) library.